Nick Davis (television and movie producer)

 Davis directed a four-part "30 for 30" ESPN film on the 1986 New York Mets titled Once Upon a Time in Queens.
 The film, which premiered on September 14 and 15, 2021, was produced in partnership with ESPN Films, Jimmy Kimmel's Kimmelot, ITV America, and Major League Baseball.
 This multi-part documentary features hours of never-before-seen footage that, according to Awful Announcing, "provides both a rich, affectionate reminder of The '86 Mets and an in-depth biography of a collection of players whose exploits are part of baseball lore."
 The Wall Street Journal described it as "exhilarating, fun, and triumphal.".
 According to Davis in an interview with the New York Daily News, "'This isn’t just for Mets fans...this isn’t just for baseball fans, it’s for anyone who’s interested in character and story.'"
 WSJ further called the film "a foul-mouthed fairy tale about what is probably best remembered as a tale of soaring stars and collapsing Red Sox."
 An editorial at SB Nation stated that: "Once Upon a Time in Queens is a brilliant documentary that creates a full, vibrant picture of the last team to win it all in Queens."

-Davis' book, Competing With Idiots, a dual portrait of his grandfather Herman Mankiewicz and great-uncle Joseph Mankiewicz, was published by Alfred A. Knopf on September 14, 2021, the same day his Mets documentary premiered.
+Davis' book, Competing With Idiots, a dual portrait of his grandfather Herman Mankiewicz and granduncle Joseph Mankiewicz, was published by Alfred A. Knopf on September 14, 2021, the same day his Mets documentary premiered.
 Competing With Idiots is a fascinating, complex story of Hollywood's most dazzling–and famous–brothers, and a dark, riveting tale of competition, love, and enmity that ultimately undid them both.
 The Washington Post explains that the family orient perspective "gives the book an intimacy that raises the emotional stakes, especially when it comes to dysfunctional family dynamics.".
 According to the Los Angeles Times, the book is "a tasty combination of film history, family album and psychological study..."Idiots" makes a fine companion to 2020's Mank, the double Oscar winner from David Fincher, while going well beyond that movie's focus on Kane, Herman's 1941 masterpiece.
 It's a tragic story told with disarming brio, a fitting tribute to brothers who excelled at telling such tales, but not enough to avoid their own fatal flaws.".
 Commentary also compared the book favorably to Mank, calling it "a fascinating family saga....
 The book is a wonderful achievement worthy of its subjects.
 They should make a movie out of it.".

+His documentary film You Had To Be There: How the Toronto Godspell Ignited the Comedy Revolution, Spread Love & Overalls, and Created a Community That Changed the World (In a Canadian Kind of Way), about the cultural impact of a 1972 production of the stage musical Godspell in Toronto, premiered at the 2025 Toronto International Film Festival.